Warning – This page contains graphic photos of wounds and skull fractures.

 Above: This skull fracture (on Inge’s forehead) is a well-defined depressed fracture, and is very indicative of a hammer blow.
 Even Prof Saayman, for the defence, conceded that a hammer could have caused this wound.
 It has a diameter of ±20 mm – fitting the round striking face of the suspect hammer perfectly.

 Above: This photo shows a piece of the earlobe sliced.
-One needs to ask yourself what kind of weapon would be able to this.
+One needs to ask yourself what kind of weapon would be able to this: that will both slice the ear lobe AND make deep penetrating wound?
 According to the autopsy report this linear wound measures 30 mm – which corresponds with the measurement scope of the linear striking side of the suspect hammer (bevelled from ±30-37 mm).
-Considering defence experts Saayman and Grimm’s suggested weapons, can a pipe, torch or hand-gun cause such a slice (plus a deep wound below it)?
+Considering defence experts Saayman and Grimm’s suggested weapons, can a pipe, torch, or hand-gun cause such a slice (plus a deep penetrating wound below it)?
 (To the right is a non-scaled photo of the bottle-opener side of the suspect hammer.)

-It is not hard to imagine how the bottle-opener side’s blade sliced the earlobe as it deeply penetrated the skull just behind the ear.
+It is not hard to imagine how the bottle-opener side’s blade sliced the earlobe as it deeply penetrated the skull just behind the ear, at the same time.

 Above: In the comminuted fracture on the left side of the head we have two features that clearly and respectively correspond with both striking sides of the suspect hammer.
 Left is a punched-in hole of ±20 mm and to the right a linear tear of ±37 mm.
 (Photo enlarged)